andrewtong/ursa-enhanced/README.md

 **It is highly recommend to understand how URSA works before looking at this!**

+The code and theory behind URSA can be found at : https://github.com/andrewtong/ursa

 #Introduction#

 URSA-enhanced is a fuzzy string matching algorithms that operates in **linear time-complexity** created using the